Sigmund Rascher: Blood coagulation experiments

 Rascher experimented with the effects of Polygal, a substance made from beet and apple pectin, which aided blood clotting.
 He predicted that the preventive use of Polygal tablets would reduce bleeding from gunshot wounds sustained during combat or during surgery.
-Subjects were given a Polygal tablet, and shot through the neck or chest, or their limbs amputated without anaesthesia.
-Rascher published an article on his experience of using Polygal, without detailing the nature of the human trials and also set up a company to manufacture the substance, staffed by prisoners.
+Subjects were given a Polygal tablet and shot through the neck or chest, or their limbs amputated without anaesthesia.
+Rascher published an article on his experience of using Polygal without detailing the nature of the human trials and also set up a company to manufacture the substance, staffed by prisoners.

 Personal life and execution

 Attempting to please Himmler through demonstrating that population growth could be accelerated by extending female childbearing age, Rascher publicized the fact that his wife, Karoline, had given birth to three children even after reaching 48 years of age, and Himmler used a photograph of Rascher's family as propaganda material.
-However, during her fourth "pregnancy", Karoline Rascher was arrested while attempting to kidnap a baby.
+However, during her fourth "pregnancy", Karoline Rascher was arrested by the Kriminalpolizei while attempting to kidnap a baby.
 An investigation later revealed that her other three children had been either purchased or kidnapped.

 In addition to acting as an accessory in the kidnappings of the three infants, Rascher was also accused of financial irregularities, the murder of his former lab assistant, and scientific fraud.
 In December 1943, Rascher's lab assistant and housekeeper, Julie Muschler, disappeared while on a mountain trip with the couple.
 When her body was found in April 1944, both Raschers came under strong suspicion of murder.
 Muschler had once lived in an apartment with the Raschers.

 Himmler, enraged that the Raschers had exploited him, had both of them sent without trial to concentration camps.
 Sigmund was sent to Buchenwald concentration camp and Karoline was sent to Ravensbrück concentration camp.
 Both were held in bunkers meant for special prisoners.
 Sigmund remained in Buchenwald following his arrest in 1944, until the camp's evacuation in April 1945.
 He and other prisoners were then taken to Dachau, where he was shot on 26 April 1945, three days before the camp was liberated by American troops.
-In another first hand account, a fellow SS officer witnessed Rascher's execution by SS-Hauptscharführer Theodor Bongartz on Himmler's direct order by shooting him through the cell observation and food delivery door, then kicking his body with the words 'You pig, now you've got the punishment you deserve'.
+In another first-hand account, a fellow SS officer witnessed Rascher's execution by SS-Hauptscharführer Theodor Bongartz on Himmler's direct order by shooting him through the cell observation and food delivery door, then kicking his body with the words 'You pig, now you've got the punishment you deserve'.
 Around the same time, Karoline was executed by hanging in Ravensbrück.

-After his death, the Nuremberg Trials judged his experiments as inhumane and criminal.
+After his death, the Nuremberg trials judged his experiments as inhumane and criminal.
 In 1990, a thorough review of his hypothermia research revealed serious experimental flaws (beyond the ethical context) as well as evidence of the falsification of data.